Allow access to a consumer account

 Create the reference and associate the reference to the app

-After viewing the references requested by the application, a consumer can create the reference by running the SYSTEM$REFERENCE system function as shown in the following example:
+After viewing the references requested by the app, a consumer can create the reference by running the SYSTEM$REFERENCE system function as shown in the following example:

 SELECT SYSTEM$REFERENCE('table', 'db1.schema1.table1', 'persistent', 'select', 'insert');